Winter Weather Safety & Preparation

 Consulting Meteorologist | Shade Tree Meteorology

-We at Shade Tree Meteorology are thrilled to have been invited to be a guest author on the Martin, Harding & Mazzotti blog.
+We at Shade Tree Meteorology are thrilled to have been invited to be a guest author on the Harding Mazzotti blog to review winter safety and preparedness.
 As meteorologists, our goal is to help as many people as we can prepare for weather and all the challenges that inclement weather might bring.
-We hope that this information will help you feel prepared for the upcoming winter season.
+We hope that this information will help you feel prepared for the winter season.

 Safety From The Extreme Cold